Michaelpalacce/HomeLab/README.md

 ### Ansible is not connection/is slow/hangs
 - God have mercy on your soul cause ain't nobody gonna help you ;(

+### The pis are not connecting to the internet after reboot
+- I also noticed this once after reboot, not sure why but fixing my resolv.conf to point to my router seems to have fixed the issue

+### Longhorn storage has an issue
+- Check if it's dns, if it's not dns, I suggest you redo the entire cluster